oneapi-community/awesome-oneapi/README.md

 [suanPan](https://github.com/TLCFEM/suanPan) - suanPan is a finite element method (FEM) simulation platform for applications in fields such as solid mechanics and civil/structural/seismic engineering.
 The name suanPan (in some places such as suffix it is also abbreviated as suPan) comes from the term Suan Pan (算盤), which is Chinese abacus.

 ### Tools and Development
+* [JAX: Artificial Intelligence for everyone.](https://github.com/cabelo/jax) - JAX (Just an Artificial Intelligence Extended) is an optimized version of the openSUSE Linux image to work with oneAPI.
+This platform was designed to facilitate the access and development of AI applications.
 * [ArrayFire - oneAPI Backend](https://github.com/arrayfire/arrayfire) - ArrayFire is a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
 * [ArrayFire - Rust Bindings](https://github.com/arrayfire/arrayfire-rust) - Rust bindings for ArrayFire  a general-purpose tensor library that simplifies the process of software development for the parallel architectures found in CPUs GPUs and other hardware acceleration devices.
 This project is to develop a oneAPI backend to the library which currently supports CUDA OpenCL and x86.
 * [amrex-sycl](https://github.com/farscape-project/amrex-sycl) - A SYCL plug-in to run AMReX apps on AMD/Nvidia GPUs.
 The plug-in consists of a build script and code patches which extend AMReX's SYCL capability beyond Intel GPUs.